avgator/avstudio-docs/docs/avstudio-editor/3-user-interface/3-3-project-dashboard/3-3-project-dashboard.md

 ---

 Everything in the Project Dashboard is focused on giving you control over a single project — whether you're editing layouts, previewing in real-time, deploying builds, or updating settings.

+## Summary

+The Project Dashboard concentrates all project-level actions into a single, efficient workspace.
+By understanding its controls—new project creation, quick actions, live preview, builds, and settings—you can iterate faster and maintain clean, production-ready builds across environments.